 Can the sequence of events be modified, tuned, and adjusted easily?
 Can tests be scripted to run repeatedly?

-"Data is the new oil”.
-What can you do with the knowledge of your device's use in the field.
-Can you make it easy for you client to order disposables.
+"Data is the new oil”. - How useful is the knowledge that can be gained and studied while your device is in the field?
+Can you make it easy for you client to order disposables?
 Is the anonymous clinical data valuable?
-What can you do with the information known to your device in the field.

-Field diagnostics and upgrades.
-Can you diagnose an instrument problem without sending out field service.
-And if they do need to go out, will they have the right parts?
-Will a newly discovered cyber-security vulnerability be quickly patched?
+Field diagnostics and upgrades - Can you diagnose why an instrument isn't functioning properly without dispatching a service tech?
+And if a service tech does need to go out, will they have the right parts to repair the device?
+Can a newly discovered cyber-security vulnerability be quickly patched?

-Many of these elements are not considered when projects are estimated, causing budgets to get completely destroyed.
-But with foresight and upfront investment in a solid software framework, these software efforts can be significantly reduced.
-This is why we at Promenade made our Parlay system - to address the massive development effort lurking under the visible surface.
+Many of these elements are not considered when projects are estimated causing huge budget overruns.
+But, with foresight and upfront investment in a solid design-for-test software framework, these efforts can be significantly reduced.
+At Promenade Software we created Promenade's Parlay framework and tool set to efficiently address this massive obstruction lurking under the visible surface.